Channel Master 4228HD

 The 4228HD is classified as a Large Directional antenna.
 Its space-efficient design is suitable for roof and attic installations (mast recommended).
-For tips on selecting an antenna, and links to websites that help you locate HDTV signals in your area, check out our article on choosing and installing an antenna for HDTV.
-The article also includes a brief hands-on review of the very similar model 4228 antenna.
+For tips on selecting an antenna, and links to websites that help you locate HDTV signals in your area, check out our article on choosing the best HDTV antenna.

 What's in the Box:

 - 4 Nuts

 - 4 Lock washers

 - Threaded F-connector (installed)